There have been years that anglers fishing the Alsea River system harvested more than 4,000 hatchery winter steelhead.

 You can use your regular winter steelhead arsenal here.

-On the North Alsea, that means the usual bank tactics such as drift fishing, casting spinners and spoons and floating jigs or bait beneath a bobber.
+On the North Alsea, that means the usual bank tactics such as drift fishing, casting spinners and spoons and floating jigs, plastic worms or bait beneath a bobber.

 This is smaller water, especially during low-water periods, so think about gearing down the size of your offerings and in clear water trying out some darker lures.
 Sometimes a black jig or tarnished spinner works wonders.